-Form 8938 is part of the Foreign Account Tax Compliance Act, or FATCA.
+Form 8938 is part of the Foreign Account Tax Compliance Act or FATCA.
 It is a form that discloses accounts and assets held in other countries outside of the United States.
-If you are obligated to make a report of your foreign assets and/or accounts under FATCA, you will need to file the IRS Form 8938 with your federal income tax return each year in order to comply with IRS requirements.
+If you have a requirement to make a report of your foreign assets and/or accounts under FATCA, you will need to file the IRS Form 8938 with your federal income tax return each year to comply with IRS requirements.
 A common question is “Do I Need To File Form 8938”?
-Below is some information to help you understand these requirements and determine whether you need to file the FATCA form (commonly known as the Form 8938).
+Below is some information to help you understand these requirements and determine whether you need to file the FATCA form (commonly known as Form 8938).

 What Is the Foreign Account Tax Compliance Act (FATCA)?

 The purpose of this law is to prevent and/or uncover this type of tax evasion.
-When tax evasion is uncovered, taxpayers will face both financial and criminal penalties.
+When there is tax evasion, taxpayers will face both financial and criminal penalties.
 FATCA applies for all tax years beginning with 2011.

 If the institution or government fails to report this required information, they will face penalties.

 For individuals, FATCA has stringent reporting requirements.
 If you have any financial assets outside the United States, you must report those assets to the Internal Revenue Service.
-For more taxpayers, this means that Form 8938 must be included with your tax return.
+For more taxpayers, this means that Form 8938 filing requirement applies with your tax return.

 About Form 8938

 Form 8938, Statement of Specified Foreign Financial Assets, is a form used to meet the requirements of FATCA.